-- Satisfactory completion of 130 semester hours including 65 semester 1. hours of nursing courses and 65 semester hours of general education and cognate courses for nursing.
-Not fewer than seven hours of the electives must be upper division, of which three must be in religion. - 2.
-Fulfillment of the general education requirements for a BS degree.
-(Students of nursing fulfill the writing component of the English requirements with NRSB 316, and NRSB 435, and the speech component with NRSB 455.) - 3.
-A minimum nursing GPA of 2.5. - Successfully pass the exit examination.
-Three attempts will be allowed.
-4. - 5.
+- 1. Satisfactory completion of 130 semester hours including 61 hours of nursing and 69 hours of cognate and general education. - 2.
+Fulfillment of the general education requirements for a B.S. degree.
+(Students of nursing fulfill the writing component of the English requirement with NURS 320 and NURS 426 and speech requirement is completed with NURS 425.) - 3.
+A minimum nursing GPA of 2.5. - 4.
+Successfully pass the exit examination.
+Three attempts will be allowed. - 5.
 Recommendation by the faculty for graduation.